 General Care for Krishna kamal

-They prefer a well draining sandy nutrient rich slightly acidic soil.
-Add compost to the soil before planting Krishna kamal plant for better growth.
+They prefer a well-draining sandy nutrient rich slightly acidic soil.
+Add compost to the soil before planting the Krishna kamal plant for better growth.

 The plants require proper watering.
 They cannot survive with underwatering.
 Deep water the plants twice a week.
 While watering the plants make sure that the water starts to drain from the bottom drainage hole.

 These subtropical plants require warm climatic conditions to grow.
-The optimum conditions being between 15-25 degree Celsius.
+The optimum conditions are between 15-25 degrees Celsius.
 Protect the plant from harsh summers and cold winters.

 Mulch the soil with a thick layer of organic compost to help in the growth of the plant.
 Add compost to the soil before placing the plant.
 Place the plants away from harsh climatic conditions.
 Prune the plants to promote branching.
 Pruning can be done during winters.
 Remove the deadheads to promote growth.

-Add an all purpose organic fertilizer ones a month.
+Add an all-purpose organic fertilizer once a month.

 Pests and other problems for Krishna kamal

 Another commonly seen infection in the plant is the cucumber mosaic virus.
-This can cause mosaic like variegation in the leaf.
-The becomes deformed and cause wilting and death.
-Remove the infected plant and distroy it.
+This can cause mosaic-like variegation in the leaf.
+The becomes deformed and causes wilting and death.
+Remove the infected plant and destroy it.

 Propagation of Krishna kamal

-The propagation can either take place through cutting, seeds and through layering.
+The propagation can either take place through cutting, seeds, or layering.

 Air layering can also be done to propagate these plants.
 Select a healthy growing part of the plant and remove the leaves from the top part of the stem and bury the stem in the soil.
 Water them regularly.
-The roots will start to develop in few weeks.
-This can be done late summers.
+The roots will start to develop in a few weeks.
+This can be done in late summer.